#Craft of writing

 When I was living in LA, I briefly worked—“briefly” characterizing most work in LA—at a nonprofit that offered arts enrichment programs at elementary schools.
 Navigating surface streets from Crenshaw to Brentwood, I arrived at playgrounds with my box of supplies, and spent the afternoon struggling to keep eight or so kids busy until their parents arrived.
 I handed out wood scraps and hammers and nails and showed them how to build birdhouses.
 When I turned my back, one little boy would inevitably start throwing nails at the girl he liked, which I realize now was actually more of an artistic act—performance!—than the lame activity I had been assigned to teach.
 Here was an artist!
 A lovesick one, too.

 There are different sections in libraries for fiction and literature, and when you walk into a bookstore (if you can find one) you may see a section devoted to Classics and another to Best Sellers.
-I always felt bad for the writers who got lumped in with the mass market romcoms and spy thrillers.
+I always wondered if it bothered serious writers to get lumped in with the mass market romcoms and spy thrillers.
 What does one have to do besides die in obscurity to be elevated to the academy of Literature?
-Must the artist's pants be fancy?
+Must the artist's pants always be fancy?

-The tendency to think of “art” as something stylish, rather than plain, especially in the literary arts, has led to a lot of beautifully written novels in which nothing happens.
+The tendency to think of art as something stylish rather than plain, especially in the literary arts, has led to a lot of beautifully written novels in which nothing happens.
 (I’m looking at you, Proust.)
 Some great novelists sacrifice momentum for verbal acrobatics.
-Unfortunately, most fiction readers are looking for a good plot, and as Auden said, "Poetry makes nothing happen."
+Unfortunately, most fiction readers are looking for a good plot, not poetry--and as Auden said, "Poetry makes nothing happen."

 So if you want to sell some books, tell a story, and if you want to tell a story, keep it simple.
 When we’re engrossed in a ripping yarn, the sentences dissolve.
-Verisimilitude is like old school virtual reality—no oversized goggles required.
+Verisimilitude, it's called.
+Old school virtual reality—no oversized goggles required.

 Ever try to get a dog to look at something by pointing at it?
 The dog looks at your hand, not the thing.
 This is the problem with modernist literature, and most poetry.
 The eye is constantly drawn back to the surface.
 If you learn how to manipulate syntax, and you listen closely, you may replicate the voice of a ten-year old girl in a Tennessee trailer park, or an English aristocrat aboard the Titanic.
 Both pose interesting style choices--but beware.
 As Stein said to Hemingway: “Ernest, remarks are not literature.”
 What she was alluding to, I think, was the importance of depth, structure, and artistic intention in a work of art.